patchgirl/patchgirl.github.io/_drafts/2020_06_25-static-haskell-binary.md

 I wanted Patchgirl-runner to be easy to use.
 Ideally, you would just have to download it and run it.
 But because it is written in Haskell, it was natively compiled to a dynamic executable.

-# Dynamic librairies
+# Dynamic libraries

-By default, when you compile your haskell program to an executable it will require dynamic libraries to work.
+By default, when you compile your Haskell program to an executable it will require dynamic libraries to work.
 This means that your executable cannot work alone.

 ## Visualizing dynamic libraries